cbonoz/homechain/README.md

 - If ownership is distributed, who is responsible for maintaining the property?
 - How are duplicate or unauthorized NFT's avoided?

-HomeChain enables users to create either own NFT's around properties they own:
+HomeChain enables users to create either own NFT's around properties they own.

-* Filecoin for property signature and proof of ownership (document) storage.
-* React for file upload and signature collection
-* Ceramic streams for noSQL store of the property, links to the NFT.
-* NFTport for NFT generation against the same entity.
-* Covalent for doing in-app lookups of address history around an owner or property listing.

 - Users can create terms to allow others to deposit to it.
 - Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.